Quest-in/Big-Blue-Refilled/README.md

 You may NOT use property of any texture or model in your own project. e.g Copying and pasting exact verticies or models within the MU into your own project.

-If you violate any of these said rights, it MAY or MAY NOT resolve in legal action and/or a permanent ban from Flip N' Burn and other supporting mod developers
+If you violate any of these said rights, it MAY or MAY NOT resolve in legal action and/or a permanent ban from Flip N' Burn and other supporting mod developers.

-Let all assets that were strictly transferred to Big Big Refilled receive license rights from their respective owners
+Let all assets that were strictly transferred to Big Big Refilled receive license rights from their respective owners.